Database Backup & Restoration

 Restoration

-Restoring a backup is a straightforward process.
+Restoring a backup is simple, but risky.